 LKSOM Biomedical Sciences Graduate Student Research Showcased During Dawn Marks Research Day

-For the past 16 years, PhD and MS students from the Biomedical Sciences Graduate Program at the Lewis Katz School of Medicine at Temple University (LKSOM) have shown off their research accomplishments at the annual Dawn Marks Research Day.
-This year’s event, held on June 6 in Temple’s Medical Education and Research Building, featured 44 student poster exhibits and 10 oral presentations.
+For the past 18 years, PhD and MS students from the Biomedical Sciences Graduate Program at the Lewis Katz School of Medicine have shown off their research accomplishments at the annual Dawn Marks Research Day.
+This year's event, held on June 13 in Temple's Medical Education and Research Building, featured 36 student poster exhibits and nine oral presentations.

-Following the presentations, Kathleen Giangiacomo, PhD, Associate Professor of Medical Genetics and Molecular Biochemistry, was recognized with the Dawn Marks Memorial Award for her dedication to Temple’s graduate students.
-Dr. Giangiacomo, a faculty member for 26 years, is actively involved in the teaching of biomedical sciences, post-baccalaureate, medical and podiatric students.
+Following the presentations, Seonhee Kim, PhD, Associate Professor of Anatomy and Cell Biology, was recognized with the Dawn Marks Memorial Award for her dedication to Temple’s graduate students.